-A lot of picture books in which the child reader knows more than the naive animal or child protagonist
+Many picture books in which the child reader knows more than the naive animal or child main character

 - My Cat, the Silliest Cat in the World by Giles Bachelet — the words tell a story about a cat but the pictures show that the ‘cat’ is actually an elephant.